-The Total Pension Liability in the December 31, 2020 actuarial valuation was determined using the following actuarial assumptions:
+The Total Pension Liability in the December 31, 2023 actuarial valuation was determined using the following actuarial assumptions:

-Inflation 2.50% per year Overall Payroll Growth 3.50% to 11.50% per year Investment Rate of Return 6.75%, net of pension plan investment expense, including inflation
+Inflation 2.50% per year Overall Payroll Growth 3.60% to 11.85% per year Investment Rate of Return 6.75%, net of pension plan investment expense, including inflation

-Salary increases were based on a service-related table.
-Mortality rate for active members, retirees, and beneficiaries were based on the gender-distinct RP2000 Combined Healthy Mortality Tables with Blue Collar Adjustment, with male rates multiplied by 109% and female rates multiplied by 103%.
-The rates are projected on a fully generational basis by scale BB to account for future mortality improvements.
-For disabled annuitants, the gender-distinct RP2000 Combined Healthy Mortality Tables with Blue Collar Adjustment are used with male rates multiplied by 109% and female rates multiplied by 103% with a 3-year set-forward for both males and females.
-In addition, a 3% minimum mortality rate is applied to reflect the impairment for younger members who become disabled.
-The rates are projected on a fully generational basis by scale BB to account for future mortality improvements subject to the 3% floor.
+Salary increases are based on a service-related table.
+Mortality rates for active members are based on the PUB(10) mortality tables with 110% of the Public Safety table used for males and 100% of the General Employee table used for females.
+Mortality rates for healthy retirees and beneficiaries are based on the Gender-distinct 2019 Municipal Retirees of Texas mortality tables.
+Male rates are multiplied by 103% and female rates are multiplied by 105%.
+The rates for actives, healthy retirees and beneficiaries are projected on a fully generational basis by the most recent Scale MP-2021 to account for future mortality improvements.
+For disabled annuitants, the same mortality tables for healthy retirees are used with a 4- 15 year set-forward for males and a 3-year set-forward for females.
+In addition, a 3.5% and 3.0% minimum mortality rate is applied, for males and females respectively, to reflect the impairment for younger members who become disabled.
+The rates are projected on a fully generational basis by the most recent Scale MP2021 to account for future mortality improvements subject to the 3% floor.

-The actuarial assumptions were developed primarily from the actuarial investigation of the experience of TMRS over the four year period from December 31, 2010 to December 31, 2014.
-They were adopted in 2015 and first used in the December 31, 2015 actuarial valuation.
+The actuarial assumptions were developed primarily from the actuarial investigation of the experience of TMRS over the four-year period from December 31, 2018 to December 31, 2022.
+They were adopted in 2023 and first used in the December 31, 2023, actuarial valuation.
 The post-retirement mortality assumption for healthy annuitants and Annuity Purchase Rate (APRs) are based on the Mortality Experience Investigation Study covering 2009 through 2011 and dated December 31, 2013.
 In conjunction with these changes first used in the December 31, 2013 valuation, the System adopted the Entry Age Normal actuarial cost method and a one-time change to the amortization policy.
 Plan assets are managed on a total return basis with an emphasis on both capital appreciation as well as the production of income, in order to satisfy the short-term and long-term funding needs of TMRS.